csgohacks/master-guide/private-cheats/introduction.md

 ## Skeet / Gamesense
 [TODO:Skeet logo+menu]
 Gamesense.pub (previously known as skeet.cc) is a private cheat provider started from 2017.
 It is considered the top tier cheat provider in the CSGO cheating scene.
 The menu has been pointed as a standard for most startup cheat providers/self-coded cheats.
 It has an un-hittable Anti-Aim and a 'godlike' reslover back during it's release.
-Despite nowdays there are lost of both private and cheats started to comes up with gamesense, it's still the top cheat for CSGO, invite only.
+Despite nowdays there are lost of both private and cheats started to comes up with gamesense, it's still the top cheat for CSGO.
+Invite only.
 [TODO:Skeet unhittableaa]